1214658495/my-wiki-test/docs/3_1_GMSL2_3_Camera_Grabber/Application/CCG3-8H_Application.md

 <div style={{background: 'var(--ifm-background-color)', borderRadius: '10px', boxShadow: '0 2px 8px rgba(0,0,0,0.06)', padding: '1.2rem', marginBottom: '2rem'}}>
   <ol style={{margin: 0, paddingLeft: '1.2em'}}>
-    <li>The GPS module outputs 1PPS and TOD signals, which are distributed to both the CoaxCapture card and the Ethernet switch.</li>
+    <li>The GPS provides 1PPS and TOD signals to the time synchronization box, which then outputs PTP information via Ethernet to the capture cards and other devices.</li>
     <li>The CoaxCapture card uses these signals to synchronize all connected GMSL cameras, ensuring that each frame is timestamped accurately and aligned with other vehicle sensors.</li>
     <li>The Ethernet switch propagates PTP/gPTP signals to LiDAR, radar, and other devices, enabling system-wide time synchronization.</li>
     <li>All sensor data, including video, LiDAR, and radar, are collected by the IPC for real-time processing and recording.</li>